- 2 tbsp vegetable oil

 - 1 tbsp mild Kashmiri chilli powder

 - 600ml/1 pint chicken stock or lamb stock

 - 200g/7oz plain yoghurt

 - steamed basmati rice, to serve

 Heat a large saucepan and add one tablespoon of the vegetable oil and then the lamb.
 Cook over a high heat for 3-4 minutes, or until the lamb is golden-brown all over, then remove and set aside.

 Reduce the heat and add the remaining tablespoon of vegetable oil.
-Add the onions, garlic, chillies and ginger and fry for 2-3 minutes, until golden and softened.
+Add the onions, garlic, chillies and ginger and fry for 2-3 minutes, until golden-brown and softened.

-Heat the mixture until simmering, then cover and cook on a low heat for about one hour, or until the lamb is tender and cooked through.
+Heat the mixture until simmering, then partially cover and cook on a low heat for about one hour, or until the lamb is tender.

-Skim off any excess fat from the surface of the sauce, then add the spinach and pomegranate.
+Skim off any excess fat from the surface of the sauce, then add the spinach.
 Cook for 1-2 minutes, until the spinach has wilted.